casmirconsensys/chainlink-hackathon2023/README.md

 cd chainlink-keeper-demo
 yarn start
-in a third terminal window, gnerate a deployer account, fund it with Kovan, and 🛰 deploy your contract:
+in a third terminal window, gnerate a deployer account, fund it with Sepolia, and 🛰 deploy your contract:

 cd chainlink-keeper-demo
 yarn generate